Last updated: 28th Jan, 2019

 Content writers know how to choose the right words to persuade readers to act, and to appeal to a reader’s senses and emotions—something proven to play a huge role in any type of purchasing decision.

-Just 22% of businesses are satisfied with their conversion rates, but hiring a content writer with the ability to play to emotion (through mentioning pain points) is a fantastic way to boost yours.
+Just 22% of businesses are satisfied with their conversion rates, but hiring a content writer with the ability to play to emotion (through mentioning pain points–a dilemma your target audience is struggling with) is a fantastic way to boost yours.

 But while it’s all well and good for me to sit here and harp on about their importance, let’s take a look at a real B2B company who’s seen success using this pain point tactic.